JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 * Do data exploration on the SAR images
 * Preprocess the data
 * Load data to S3
-* Train two models using SageMaker's HyperparameterTuning function
+* Train models using SageMaker's HyperparameterTuning function (in the notebook we commented out the hyperparameter tuning job to reduce runtime)
 * Select the best model for deployment
 * Deploy the model
 * Perform inference on the deployed model in the notebook